 “Dermatologists have said targeting androgen hormonal activity in the skin is ‘the holy grail’ of acne treatment for both males and females.
 We are proud to bring this new innovation to acne patients.
 This approval rewards many years of hard work and positions Cassiopea as a leader in dermatology.
 Now we look forward to expanding our franchise and advancing our next investigational drug candidate for androgenetic alopecia,” Harbort said in a statement.

-Michael Gold, an investigator for Winlevi and medical director of Gold Skin Care Center and Tennessee Clinical Research Center, called the approval of Winlevi an “exciting breakthrough” in acne treatment and added that the medication is a “game-changer” for patients.
+Michael Gold, an investigator for Winlevi and medical director of Gold Skin Care Center and Tennessee Clinical Research Center, called the approval of Winlevi (new acne treatment) an “exciting breakthrough” in acne treatment and added that the medication is a “game-changer” for patients.
 Winlevi, he said, offers a non-antibiotic approach to people with acne, by targeting the androgen receptors directly in the skin.
 After 40 years, the approval of Winlevi provides a “much-anticipated, complementary new approach to treat acne,” Gold said in a statement.

 “The approval of Winlevi represents a major milestone for the tens of millions who suffer from acne.
 We are enthused to have a new first in class topical product with a unique, complementary mechanism of action to treat acne,” Mark Jackson, president of the American Acne & Rosacea Society said in a statement.

 Winlevi the new acne treatment is expected to be available in the United States in early 2021.